9 Chinese Symbols to Know for Your China Vacation

 The bagua (八卦) is an arrangement of Chinese trigrams that denotes the elemental reality of the world.
-Most commonly associated with Taoist mysticism, the bagua is nowadays also often found on many “Chinese-themed” souvenirs and decorations.
+Most commonly associated with Taoist mysticism, bagua and similar Chinese symbols are nowadays also commonly found on many “Chinese-themed” souvenirs and decorations.
 An example would be training swords for Chinese Martial Arts practice.

 3. Fu (Blessing)

 The simplest of all Chinese symbols on this list, Fu (福) is the Chinese character for good blessing.
 Note that this is different from good luck or wealth in the Chinese language, there being completely different Chinese characters for the latter two.
 Fu, in essence, denotes an overall positive life.
 One free from mishaps, illness, and conflict.

 Fu is most commonly found on Chinese New Year gifts and decorations.
 Outside of this, it is also frequently used as a decorative motif for Feng Shui objects, interior decorations, and tourist souvenirs.
 In the case of souvenirs, it might be paired with other “good-luck” objects such as gold ingots, zodiac guardian animals of the current year, jade carvings, etc. Generally, anything with Fu on it makes for an ideal gift or Chinese holiday souvenir.
 After all, who wouldn’t want a blissful, contented life?

 4. Guan Gong (Lord of Honour)

 Guan Gong (关公) is the honorific title of Guan Yu, a much-respected general from the Three Kingdoms period.
 The embodiment of honour and loyalty, worship of Guan Yu began as early as Sixth Century A.D.
 Today, Guan Yu remains widely worshipped throughout Chinese communities.